Speak with a Career Counselor

 - What do professionals do in certain industries?

-First-Year Career Counseling addresses the following key areas of professional development: résumés, LinkedIn, growing and maintaining a professional network, professional communication.
+First-Year Career Counseling also addresses key areas of professional development such as résumés, LinkedIn, growing and maintaining a professional network, and professional communication.

 By the end of their first year at Drexel, new students who engage in the First-Year Career Counseling program and take advantage of the resources Steinbright offers will be able to affirm the following objectives: